-Type 1 diabetes is most commonly diagnosed in early childhood, but some people can be diagnosed as a young adult.
+Type 2 diabetes is most common in later life and people may not be diagnosed until they've had diabetes for a while.
 Having high blood sugar levels (also known as hyperglycaemia) for a long time can lead to health complications, so it's important to start managing your blood sugar levels as soon as you're diagnosed.